 - Reducing unnecessary idling at the construction site to reduce emissions and fuel consumption. - Properly maintaining of the diesel engines so that engines perform better and emit less pollution. - Switching to fuels that contain lower levels of sulfur to reduce particulate matter.
 Using ultra-low sulfur diesel does not require equipment changes or modification.
-Using fuels that contain a lower level of sulfur also tends to increase the effectiveness of retrofit technologies. - Retrofitting off-road construction equipment with diesel-emission control devices to reduce particulate matter, nitrogen oxides, carbon monoxide, or hydrocarbons, in addition to other air pollutants.
+Using fuels that contain a lower level of sulfur also tends to increase the effectiveness of retrofit technologies.

+- Retrofitting off-road construction equipment with diesel-emission control devices to reduce particulate matter, nitrogen oxides, carbon monoxide, or hydrocarbons, in addition to other air pollutants.
 Diesel particulate filters can be used to physically trap and oxidize pollutants in the exhaust stream.
-In the final design phase, WisDOT will consider including measures on a voluntary or mandatory basis. - USEPA's comments during the Scoping period suggested several measures to reduce emissions from construction equipment during construction, see Appendix B. In final design, WisDOT will encourage the measures on a voluntary basis or require on a mandatory basis. - Fugitive dust impacts generated by construction will be mitigated by standard dust control measures.
-The measures may include frequent watering of construction sites that have large expanses of exposed soil, watering debris generated during the demolition of existing structures, washing construction vehicle tires before they leave construction sites, and securing and covering equipment and loose materials prior to travel.

-- Dust and particulates control during construction will be accomplished in accordance with WisDOT's current Standard Specifications for Highway and Structure Construction, which requires applying water or other dust control measures during grading and on haul roads.
-Any special provisions developed during coordination with WDNR regarding air-quality standards and emissions would also apply.
+In the final design phase, WisDOT will consider including measures on a voluntary or mandatory basis. - USEPA's comments during the Scoping period suggested several measures to reduce emissions from construction equipment during construction, see Appendix B. In final design, WisDOT will consider including the measures on a voluntary or mandatory basis. - Fugitive dust impacts generated by construction will be mitigated by standard dust control measures.
+The measures may include frequent watering of construction sites that have large expanses of exposed soil, watering debris generated during the demolition of existing structures, washing construction vehicle tires before they leave construction sites, and securing and covering equipment and loose materials prior to travel. - Dust and particulates control during construction will be accomplished in accordance with WisDOT's current Standard Specifications for Highway and Structure Construction, which requires applying water or other dust control measures during grading and on haul roads.
+The location and operation of concrete batch plants will be in accordance with WisDOT Standard Specifications, and any special provisions developed during coordination with WDNR regarding air-quality standards and emissions.
 Any portable material plants would be operated in accordance with WDNR air-quality requirements and guidelines.
-The WisDOT project engineer would also be responsible for approving the location of any concrete batch plant or portable material plant.
 Demolition and disposal of residential or commercial buildings is regulated under WDNR's asbestos renovation and demolition requirements (Wisconsin Wis.
 Administrative Admin.
 Code, Chapter NR 447 Control of Asbestos Emissions). - See also Air Quality Mitigation Measures and Commitments above.